It’s Almost Pick-Your-Own Strawberry Time in New Jersey!

 908-852-9122 ext.
 1

 If you’re going to the market soon, there are plenty of pre-packed strawberries for sale.
-The pick-your-own fields won’t be open until the end of May but lasts through June.
+The pick-your-own fields won’t be open until the end of May or beginning of June, but then lasts through the month.
 Check Facebook for timing updates.

 Farms View